 “That’s so unnatural!”

-For my next few posts in this ongoing series on vegan misconceptions, I’m going to clarify my own thoughts on plant-based meats, cheeses, and milks.
+For my next few posts in this ongoing series on vegan misconceptions, I’m going to clarify my own thoughts on vegan meat, cheese, and milk.
 The obvious place to start is here:

 If vegans don’t want to eat animals, why would they eat something that tastes like meat?